rubenwardy/renewedtab_website/help.md

 Note: If you get the error whilst using the browser extension, there's something _wrong_.
 Please report it below.

+### Why does a background that I've blocked still appear?

+The Homescreen API server only has 4 images available to choose from at a time.
+If you've blocked a lot of images, then it's possible that you may end up with all of these available images being blocked - if this is the case, then the first image will be used.

+The reason this is done is to avoid hitting the Unsplash API too much.

 ## Feature Requests, Bug Reports, and Support